tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

 ### Hints and Considerations

-Use the quarterly data from the LendingClub data that is provided in the `Resources` folder.
+Use the quarterly data from the LendingClub data provided in the `Resources` folder.
 Keep the file in the zipped format and use the starter code to read the file.

 Refer to the [imbalanced-learn](https://imbalanced-learn.readthedocs.io/en/stable/) and [scikit-learn](https://scikit-learn.org/stable/) official documentation for help with training the models.
 Remember that these models all use the model->fit->predict API.